Using CSV files to import and export locations

 These columns must be present under the following conditions:

-- When you create a location CSV file to import new locations, the only required columns are Title, address line 1, Region, City, Country, Postal zip code.
+- When you create a location CSV file to import new locations, the only required columns are Name, address line 1, Region, City, Country, Postal zip code.

-- When you update locations using a CSV file, the only required columns are Handle and Title, address line 1, Region, City, Country, Postal zip code.
+- When you update locations using a CSV file, the only required columns are Handle and Name, address line 1, Region, City, Country, Postal zip code.

 Columns in the location CSV file that must contain values